 Communication: Adding custom branding, labels to ports, and a bit of personal flair.

 Be sure to read through the Adafruit Laser Cut Enclosure Design Overview and fire up your Ponoko Personal Factory to get the prototyping process started right away.
-Let us know in the comments below if you know of any other handy tips and resources for making laser cut electronics enclosures.
+And if you want more tips for making your own electronics enclosures, check out Your Guide To Making Electronic Project Enclosures.